Phantop/appdwarf/README.md

 AppImages will be compressed using `zzexe`.

-The apps folder contains other scripts for specific programs that will download all necessary files and create a resulting appdwarf in the same folder.
+The apps folder contains other scripts for specific programs that will download all necessary files and create a resulting appdwarf in the `bin` subfolder.

 ## `zzexe`

 `zzexe` is a small tool similar to `gzexe` that instead uses zstd to compress single applications.
 I've included it because it has a similar goal to `appdwarf` on the whole, just on a smaller scale.

-I wrote it in part because I felt that `gzexe` was overly complicated, as I used to just use a lightly modified version of it that replaces `gzip` with `zstd`, and to add a couple additional features.
+I wrote it in part because I felt that `gzexe` was overly complicated, as I had been using lightly modified version of it that replaces `gzip` with `zstd`, and to add a couple additional features:

-It supports adding in a prefix command to the file using the `-p` options e.g.
+- supports adding in a prefix command to the file using the `-p` option
-`zzexe -p wine some.exe` will generate a compressed file that will then run the exe.
+    - e.g. `zzexe -p wine some.exe` will generate a compressed file that will then run the exe with wine

-It also automatically appends the extension of the source file to the temporary file created when ran since some programs care about that, such as an emulator only running games of an expected file extension.
+- automatically appends the extension of the source file to the temporary file created when ran since some programs care about that, such as an emulator only running games of an expected file extension.

-As of June 2022, `zzexe` has been integrated into the main `appdwarf` script.
+*As of June 2022, `zzexe` has been integrated into the main `appdwarf` script.
-I have implemented a heuristic that should automatically detect regular files and run `zzexe` on them, however you can directly invoke it with the `-z` option.
+I have implemented a heuristic that should automatically detect regular files and run `zzexe` on them, however you can directly invoke it with the `-z` option.*